 - Reach out proactively: Do not hesitate to reach out to the experts in your field.
-Try different channels like social media, email, or phone.
+Try different channels like social media, email, or business phone system.

 - Prepare a brief JD: You need to let them know exactly what you’re looking for in a software developer.
 One way to do that would be to prepare a simple JD that you can hand out (or) attach in emails.
 Don’t go overboard with the details.

 - Offer monetary (or) non-monetary incentives: To make it worth their time, you can also incentivize them.
 Be judicious about this though.